Skip to main content

 7 mentions Positive Neutral Negative

-The graphics are characterized by a dark and grainy aesthetic, lacking intricate detail and customization options, which limits players' ability to improve the low quality.
-While some artwork, like the book of desires, is noted for its appeal, overall, the visuals are marred by glitches and do not enhance the gaming experience, despite fitting the creepy atmosphere of the game.
+The graphics are characterized by a dark and grainy aesthetic, lacking intricate detail and customization options, which limits players' ability to enhance the visual experience.
+While some artwork, like the book of desires, is noted for its quality, overall, the graphics suffer from glitches and do not significantly contribute to the enjoyment of the game, despite fitting the creepy atmosphere.

 • “The graphics are really fitting to a creepy world: everything is dark, filled with scary entities.”